kavia-common/proto-assist-2361-2491/Database/README.md

 - DB_NAME: myapp
 - DB_USER: appuser
 - DB_PASSWORD: dbuser123
-- DB_PORT: 5000
+- DB_PORT: 5001 (preview requirement)

 Steps:
 1) Ensure PostgreSQL is installed and `postgres`, `psql`, `pg_isready`, and `createdb` are on PATH.
 2) Run the startup script:
    ./startup.sh
-   - It will initialize a data directory (if needed)
+   - Initializes a data directory if needed (Database/.pgdata)
-   - Start PostgreSQL on port 5000
+   - Starts PostgreSQL on port 5001
-   - Create database and user with appropriate privileges
+   - Creates database and user with appropriate privileges
-   - Save a connection string to db_connection.txt
+   - Saves a connection string to db_connection.txt
-   - Save environment variables to db_visualizer/postgres.env
+   - Saves environment variables to db_visualizer/postgres.env

 To connect with psql:
-psql -h localhost -U appuser -d myapp -p 5000
+psql -h localhost -U appuser -d myapp -p 5001
 or:
 $(cat db_connection.txt)

 To populate from the provided dump:
-PGPASSWORD="dbuser123" psql -h localhost -p 5000 -U appuser -d postgres < database_backup.sql
+PGPASSWORD="dbuser123" psql -h localhost -p 5001 -U appuser -d postgres < database_backup.sql

 ## Connection details used by BackendAPI

-The BackendAPI is expected to use a PostgreSQL connection string like: postgresql://appuser:dbuser123@localhost:5000/myapp
+The BackendAPI is expected to use a PostgreSQL connection string like: postgresql://appuser:dbuser123@localhost:5001/myapp

-In containerized or cloud environments, use the appropriate host and port.

 Environment variables commonly used:
 - DATABASE_URL or POSTGRES_URL